 I advise keeping a travel companion close if you have one and having them watch the pat down.
 There is something about that job that brings out psychos and such people like to take advantage of people they see as helpless.
 Twice when alone I have had abusive agents literally ram their fingers into my lady parts through my clothes!
 They are supposed to use the side of their hand when they go between your legs, not shove the points of their fingers there.
 They are supposed to use the backs of their hands on your breasts, not grab and squeeze them.
 Backs of their hands on buttocks, not pounding fists.
 Be ready to advocate for yourself or have someone advocate for you or ask for a manager to observe.
 You have the right to have a manager present.

 Make sure to let them know immediately about any medical devices to be careful of before they start.
+Make sure any bags or pouches attached to the chair are either empty or go through the scanner.
 They will also check your chair, which involves you leaning forward, and lifting one butt cheek at a time so they can look under you.
 Most times this whole process is totally fine, but when it isn’t it can be extremely violating.

 Getting off the plane and getting your chair: Sit tight.
 Wait in your seat for everyone else to get off.
 Your chair won’t arrive for a while.
-You can work your way up towards the front and wait in a front seat of coach or business class seat and keep in contact with the flight attendants about your chair “I’m waiting for a wheelchair that looks like this, is it ready?”.
+You can work your way up towards the front and wait in a front seat of coach or business class and keep in contact with the flight attendants about your chair “I’m waiting for a wheelchair that looks like this, is it ready?”.
+The flight attendants should help you with your bags if you explain you are in a wheelchair.

 If you checked your chair at the entrance of the plane they should bring it to the entrance of the plane.
 If they don’t ask the flight attendant to have them bring it.
 If they still don’t or if you checked your chair at the desk there will be a person with one of their chairs to take you to your own wheelchair.
 DO NOT LET THEM LEAVE YOU WITHOUT YOUR WHEELCHAIR, especially if you are traveling alone.
 If they can’t find it, make sure they stay with you until they do.
 They have a radio, etc. and can make it happen.
 You don’t want to be left in a random chair at the airport and forgotten about.